 Hawes’s many attractions include the wonderful Dales Countryside Museum with the celebrated Hartley-Ingleby collection of lead mining and farming artefacts from the Northern Dales, and Wensleydale Creamery, where the world-famous Wensleydale cheese, rescued from oblivion by the legendary Kit Calvert, is made.
 There is a visitor centre where you can see cheese being made and a restaurant and shop.
 Hardraw Force, England’s highest single drop above ground waterfall, is little more than a mile’s easy walk away.

-You can spend a full day in Hawes, or continue on World of James Herriot Swaledale DalesBus 857 to Castle Bolton or Leyburn; or for a taste of Yorkshire’s Three Peaks country take Ribblehead DalesBus 831 to Snaizeholme (for the noted red squirrel sanctuary), Ribblehead (famous for its great viaduct), Horton in Ribblesdale and the busy town of Settle where the energetic can walk to the summit of Castlebergh, a rocky crag just behind the town’s market place and a notable viewpoint across Ribblesdale to the Bowland Fells of Lancashire.
+You can spend a full day in Hawes, or continue on Wensleydale DalesBus 857 to Castle Bolton or Leyburn; or for a taste of Yorkshire’s Three Peaks country take Ribblehead DalesBus 831 to Snaizeholme (for the noted red squirrel sanctuary), Ribblehead (famous for its great viaduct), Horton in Ribblesdale and the busy town of Settle where the energetic can walk to the summit of Castlebergh, a rocky crag just behind the town’s market place and a notable viewpoint across Ribblesdale to the Bowland Fells of Lancashire.

 Buy a Dales Rover ticket from the bus driver for a day’s unlimited travel on the Sunday and Bank Holiday DalesBus network.
-Dales Freedom Rover: £10 Dales Privilege Rover: £8 (available to students, holders of any valid railcard and holders of English National Concessionary passes) Under 19’s travel for just £1 per single journey (ID required by teenagers)
+Dales Freedom Rover: Adult: £10 Group: £18 (for any group of up to two adults and three children)

-Concessionary bus passes for the elderly and disabled are not valid for free travel on World of James Herriot Swaledale DalesBus 830, except for outward journeys on from Middlesbrough, Stockton and Darlington.
-Standard fares to a maximum of £4 single/ £8 day ticket are payable by passholders.
+Concessionary bus passes for the elderly and disabled are not valid for free travel on Swaledale DalesBus 830, except for outward journeys on from Middlesbrough, Stockton and Darlington.
+Standard fares to a maximum of £3 single/ £5 day ticket are payable by passholders.